lal883/tama-sailfish-waydroid-instructios/README.md

   rm -rf waydroidrootfs
   ```
   If the image was corrected on a PC, copy back the "system.img" to phone.
-  Will be a good idea to verify sha256sum of the image before copying between the phone and PC to be sure that the file wasn't corrupted during copying.
+  Will be a good idea to verify sha256sum of the image before transferring between the phone and PC to be sure that the file wasn't corrupted during the transfer process.

 ### 7. Modify the file /vendor/etc/vintf/manifest.xml
   ```bash